-- 16.1.
-A student who has been detained in the previous regulations for notsatisfying the attendance requirements shall be permitted to join in these regulations provided the clauses 11.1 and 11.4 hold good. - 16.2.
-End-Semester University Examinations under the regulations that immediately precede these regulations shall be conducted three times afterthe conduct of last regular examination under those regulations. - 16.3.
-The students who satisfy the attendance requirements under the regulations that immediately precede these regulations, but do not pass thecourses shall appear for the End-Semester University Examinations in equivalent courses under these regulations as specified by the Board of Studies (BOS).
+16.1.
+A student who has been detained in the previous regulations for not satisfying the attendance requirements shall be permitted to join in these regulations provided the clauses 11.1 and 11.4 hold good.

+16.2.
+End-Semester University Examinations under the regulations that immediately precede these regulations shall be conducted two times after the conduct of last regular examination under those regulations.

+16.3.
+The students who satisfy the attendance requirements under the regulations that immediately precede these regulations, but do not pass the courses shall appear for the End-Semester University Examinations in equivalent courses under these regulations as specified by the BoS concerned.